SAP-samples/btp-developer-guide-cap/documentation/add-zdm/code-zdm.md

 # Managing Zero Downtime Maintenance for Code Changes

 ## Prerequisites
-You have a [previously deployed MTA](../multitenancy/subscribe-to-multitenant-app.md), with functional productive applications and routes:
+You have a [deployed MTA](../saas/lep/5-subscribe.md), with functional productive applications and routes:
 <img src="./images/mta-route.png"/>

-When deploying applications using Blue Green strategies, some of the services, which require a backend/sidecar application url as a parameter, there is a need to avoid updating the urls as the default url will be then set to the idle route, which after the testing phase will not be available.
+When deploying applications using the Blue-Green strategy, some of the services, which require a backend/sidecar application URL as a parameter, need to avoid updating the URLs because the default URL will be set to the idle route, which, after the testing phase, will not be available.
 >
->To ensure that the services are always pointing to the live url or your backend the following parameters can be used:
+>To ensure that the services are always pointing to the live URL or your backend the following parameters can be used:
 >`default-live-uri`.
->Specify this parameter if you want to use `${default-uri}` without the “idle” suffix during the testing phase of the blue-green deployment.
+>Specify this parameter if you want to use `${default-uri}` without the “idle” suffix during the testing phase of the Blue-Green deployment.
 >

-You can add the following highlighted code block to your service configuration to have the live url configured with the services:
+You can add the following highlighted code block to your service configuration to have the live URL configured with the services:

 ```yaml
   - name: incident-management-mtx
     type: nodejs